Coretta Scott King: Recognition and tributes

 Coretta Scott King was the recipient of various honors and tributes both before and after her death.
 She received honorary degrees from many institutions, including Princeton University, Duke University, and Bates College.
 She was honored by both of her alma maters in 2004, receiving a Horace Mann Award from Antioch College and an Outstanding Alumni Award from the New England Conservatory of Music.

 In 1970, the American Library Association began awarding a medal named for Coretta Scott King to outstanding African-American writers and illustrators of children's literature.
+In 1984, she received a special citation from the award as the editor of The Words of Martin Luther King, Jr.

 In 1978, Women's Way awarded King with their first Lucretia Mott Award for showing a dedication to the advancement of women and justice similar to Lucretia Mott's.

 Many individuals and organizations paid tribute to Scott King following her death, including U.S. President George W. Bush, the National Gay and Lesbian Task Force, the Human Rights Campaign, the National Black Justice Coalition, and her alma mater Antioch College.

-In 1983 she received the Four Freedom Award for the Freedom of Worship.
+In 1983 she received the Four Freedoms Award for the Freedom of Worship.
 She received the Key of Life award from the NAACP.
 In 1987 she received a Candace Award for Distinguished Service from the National Coalition of 100 Black Women.

 In 1997, Coretta Scott King was the recipient of the Golden Plate Award of the American Academy of Achievement.

 In 2004, Coretta Scott King was awarded the prestigious Gandhi Peace Prize by the Government of India.

 In 2006, the Jewish National Fund, the organization that works to plant trees in Israel, announced the creation of the Coretta Scott King forest in the Galilee region of Northern Israel, with the purpose of "perpetuating her memory of equality and peace", as well as the work of her husband.
 When she learned about this plan, King wrote to Israel's parliament: